Minh-Bao/cms-V2/README.md

 ## Stack (Tall)
 - Laravel 8
 - Tailwind css
-- AlpinJS
+- AlpineJS
 - Livewire
 - Compile sass and js with Mix ...

 ## Todo
-- Rewrite Front and dmin panel with tailwind and alpine...
+- Rewrite Front and admin panel with tailwind and alpine...
 - Try to use Livewire to create blocs and separate logic controller for each "bloc module"
 - Replace carroussel (livewire or tailwind...?)
 - Replace front wyswig modal edition (livewire or tailwind...?)